mjjstockman/ecomm/README.md

 # Features to Implement in the future

-Add a Expand / Collapse All button to the accordion in the FAQ app.
+Add an Expand / Collapse All button to the accordion in the FAQ app.

 Tried many different ways but never satifactory.